Sola Scriptura

 A word that calls for an interpreter

 Scripture does not explain itself to whoever opens it.
-It contains difficult passages, which the unstable twist to their ruin: “There are in them points hard to understand, which the ignorant and the unstable twist to their own ruin.”
-2 Peter 3:16 It shows for itself the need of a guide: to the eunuch who was reading the prophet without grasping him, Philip asks whether he understands what he reads, and the man replies: “How could I, unless someone guides me?”
+It contains difficult passages, which the unstable twist to their ruin: “in them there are some passages hard to understand, which the ignorant and the unsteady distort, as they do the rest of the Scriptures, to their own destruction.”
+2 Peter 3:16 It shows for itself the need of a guide: to the eunuch who was reading Isaiah without grasping him, Philip asks whether he understands what he reads, and the man replies: “How could I, unless someone guides me?”
 Acts 8:31 Left to each one’s private judgment, reading does not found unity: it breaks it, and one sees the fruit in the multitude of communities that claim the same Bible and contradict one another.
-Scripture warns of it: “No prophecy of Scripture is a matter of one’s own interpretation.”
+The following verse gives the reason: prophecy was not born of a human will, “it was carried along by the Holy Spirit that men spoke on behalf of God.”
+2 Peter 1:21 Given by the Spirit, it is understood in the same Spirit, who lives in the Church, not under the isolated light of each reader.
+Scripture warns of it: “Know this above all: no prophecy of Scripture is a matter of private interpretation.”
 2 Peter 1:20

 The pillar of truth